 They are better than Yellow Pages, but worse than Google

 These services have come up as Yellow Pages has virtually disappeared and Google and the internet grows ever more important.
 Only 11% of homeowners in our survey had used traditional means to find a tradesman – that includes Thomson, Yellow Pages and local papers combined.
 In contrast, 18% had used Google.
-However, it must be said that it’s harder for a local electrical contractor to advertise directly on Google than use the other services.
+However, it must be said that it’s harder for a local trades business to advertise directly on Google than use the other services.

 These new “Market Places” make some sense

 The stated aim of these new services is to replace word-of-mouth recommendation with online customer reviews.
 Some chance as we have seen!

 However, using both Rated People and My Builder, gas engineers, builders, electricians and other contractors can turn new leads on and off, enabling them to only generate new business when times are otherwise quiet.
 That offers some real benefits.
 Checkatrade claims to only promote decent businesses and generates leads by TV advertising.

 Each services also have their critics and some research by my company certainly raises questions about the claims.

 Reputation is important

 50% of home owners believed that reputation should be critical in choosing their supplier and each of the new services provides searchable feedback on their trades businesses.